anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 -   Any additional Security and Privacy requirements implemented in the software deliverable beyond the default rules used security analysis tools
--   Resiliency tests run (such as hardware failures, or power failure tests).
+-   Resiliency tests run (such as hardware failures or power failure tests)